Machindra Kasture

 Machindra Kasture (born August 12, 1962) is an Indian chef based in New Delhi.
 He was the first chef for the President of India in the Rashtrapati Bhavan.
 He is the recipient of Nation Tourism award for the Best Chef of India in 2016.

 Kasture started working in Rashtrapati Bhavan as Executive Chef in 2007 on deputation from ITDC.
 As chef to a head of state, he was a member of Le Club des Chefs des Chefs.
 As the member of Le Club des Chefs des Chefs and as the executive chef to the President of India, he represented India, when he went to the United States where he met President Barack Obama at the White House and United Nations Secretary General Ban Ki-moon at the UN headquarters in 2013 and Queen Elizabeth II at a private visit to Buckingham Palace in London 2014.

 Now he has been succeeded by Chef Montu Saini.

 Early life and education

 Kasture was born in Pune, Maharashtra.
-He did his Bachlor of Arts degree at Pune University and his Diploma in Hotel managementat Indian Institute of Hotel Management and Catering Technology, Mumbai in 1983.
+He did his Bachelor of Arts degree at Pune University and his Diploma in Hotel managementat Indian Institute of Hotel Management and Catering Technology, Mumbai in 1983.

 He was inspired by his mother, who would often take him to vegetable and grocery shopping.
 Machindra Kasture is married to Hemlata Kasture who is a Marathi Newsreader in Aakashwani.